CPieprzyk/VetDirectory/README.md

-# Veterinary Resource Directory

-## Welcome to the Veterinary Resource Directory
+# **Welcome to the Veterinary Resource Directory**

-### This website is intended for use by veterinary students to easily locate relevent study materials.
+## This website is intended for use by veterinary students to easily locate relevent study materials.
 It is student run by a veterinary student at Michigan State University.

 If you have any comments on website summaries, ratings, or would like to suggest an additional resource, please contact the [current webmaster](mailto:CPieprzyk@gmail.com).